GabyUSTC/lds-homepage/content/authors/sihangli/_index.md

 education:
    courses:
-     - course: Master Candidate in Information and Communication Engineering
+     - course: PhD in Intelligent Science and Technology
        institution: University of Science and Technology of China
        year: 2021-Now
      - course: BEng in Electronic Information Engineering